RobCheung888/PeerUp/README.md

 ## Challenges we ran into
-1. We had difficulty creating a log-in page that would remember the user’s login information
-2. Involving the Crisp.chat API into our website
+1. Involving the Crisp.chat API into our website
-3. All of us being in different timezones making it difficult to communicate
+2. All of us being in different timezones making it difficult to communicate

 ## Accomplishments that we're proud of
 1. Implementing an API into our website
 2. Incorporating Javascript into HTML and CSS
 3. Creating such a professional looking website in such a short period of time
-4. Creating a working login page
-5. We’ve all never met each other before this hackathon and we’re proud of the friendship we've made!
+4. We’ve all never met each other before this hackathon and we’re proud of the friendship we've made!

 ## What we learned